alisadiq91/financeTracker/README.md

 1. Main Container – this is a simple page inside a container.
 It contains a welcome title, to welcome the user to the website.
 The background for this container is set to an opacity of 0.9 so the user can see the text, as well as the image behind.

 2. Slogan – underneath the welcome title, is a slogan to entice the user.
-It states “For you, made by you”.
+It states, “For you, made by you”.
 This tells the user that they can be a part of the website.

 3. Links – at the bottom of the container, are some bootstrap buttons linking the user to different pages on the website.
 If the user is not logged in, there are 3 links shown.
 The first to the recipe page to see all recipes, the second to login and the third to register.
 If the user is logged in, there are 2 links shown.
 The first to the recipe page again and the second to the add recipe page.